-The Centre has received \$32,473,531 (\$29,439,517 in 2018) from the MOHLTC for planning, design and other project related costs for the new patient care building.
+The Centre has received \$32,473,531 to date from the MOHLTC for planning, design and other project related costs for the new patient care building.
+No amounts were received during the current year.
 These funds are required to be segregated in a separate bank account or investment certificates and the use of these funds is restricted to the redevelopment project.
 Any interest earned on the funds is to be used for the redevelopment project or returned to the MOHLTC.
 Interest earned on these funds is recorded as an increase in deferred capital contributions.